Wren's Nest Forest Preschool

 Hello!
 I am Suzanne Young and I use she/her/hers pronouns.

-I am overjoyed to begin the journey as Wren’s Nest Forest Preschool director and teacher exploring the web of relationships between children and the natural world and creating opportunities for deepening all of our knowledge and wonder of the cycles of nature through the seasons.
+I love being The Wren’s Nest Forest Preschool director and teacher exploring the web of relationships between children and the natural world and creating opportunities for deepening all of our knowledge and wonder of the cycles of nature through the seasons.
 I was born and grew up in Vermont and spent my childhood gathering maple sap in spring, picking raspberries in summer, feeling the crunch of leaves under my feet in fall, and entering the magical spruce forest to build snow shelters in winter.
 I am convinced this early time of my life along with the adults who nurtured this connection began my deep love and respect for nature.
 Wren’s Nest is an opportunity for me to create a similar love of nature in children and their families.

-I hold a BS in Elementary Education and Environmental Studies from the University of Vermont and am pursuing a Master’s in Leadership for Sustainability from the University of Vermont’s School of Natural Resources.
-For the past eight years I was the chef and farm to school educator at Mary Johnson Children's Center in Middlebury, Vermont where I blended my love of the outdoors and seasonal and local food into nourishing meals for young children and teachers.
+I hold a BS in Elementary Education and Environmental Studies from the University of Vermont and am finishing a Master’s in Leadership for Sustainability from the University of Vermont’s School of Natural Resources.
+Previously I was the chef and farm to school educator at Mary Johnson Children's Center in Middlebury, Vermont where I blended my love of the outdoors and seasonal and local food into nourishing meals for young children and teachers.
 In other lives I lived and taught as an environmental educator in Maine and had an organic farm in Orwell, VT.
 I now live in Bomoseen, VT.

 I am passionate about engaging and immersing young children and all people in the natural world, exploring new food choices, practicing cooking, finding joy in digging in the dirt, and tasting garden grown foods.
 I seek to live in balance with my work and my close family life with two teenage boys and my active senior parents; spending time together in the woods, waters, gardens, and going on adventures to new places.